5 Red Flags That Could Hurt Your Grant Application (And How to Avoid Them)

 Red Flag: The proposed budget is unrealistic, incomplete, or doesn’t align with the goals described in the application.

 Why it matters: A budget tells the story of how your project will actually happen.
-If the numbers don’t line up with the plan—or leave out key details—it can raise questions about feasibility.
+If the numbers don’t line up with the plan or leave out key details, it can raise questions about feasibility and impact.

 How to avoid it: Make sure your budget reflects the work you’re proposing.
 Be transparent about costs, and if anything is estimated, say so.
 Don’t forget to include in-kind support, matching funds, or other sources of revenue if they apply.